freeCodeCamp/guide/src/pages/javascript/typeof/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->
 #### More Details
 The `typeof` operator is important in JavaScript as it allows programmers to easily check the type of a variable in their code.
-This is important as JavaScript is a language that does not require variables to have types assigned when they are created (it is a [dynamically typed language](https://stackoverflow.com/questions/2690544/what-is-the-difference-between-a-strongly-typed-language-and-a-statically-typed)).
+This is important as JavaScript is a language that does not require variables to have types assigned when they are created (it is a <a href='https://stackoverflow.com/questions/2690544/what-is-the-difference-between-a-strongly-typed-language-and-a-statically-typed' target='_blank' rel='nofollow'>dynamically typed language</a>).
 What this means is that any JavaScript variable is not resticted to have a specific type, and the type of a variable can change duting the runtime of a program.

 IE:
 ```